ambianic/peerfetch/README.md

 # peerfetch

 [HTML5 fetch()](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) implementation over WebRTC datachannel.
 Allows access directly from a web browser to IoT OpenAPI REST endpoints behind firewall.
-No custom VPN setup and no cloud data tunneling.
+No custom VPN setup that requires sysadmin access.
+No cloud data tunneling.
 See [this blog post](https://webrtchacks.com/private-home-surveillance-with-the-webrtc-datachannel/) for a technical discussion and examples.
+Works in browser, NodeJS, Python, Go and other runtimes that support WebRTC.

 From a web app's perspective, this is the code to access the REST API hosted on the remote edge device: